shipshapecode/shepherd/docs-src/tutorials/04-cookbook.md

 }
 ```

-Below is another example for anyone wants to place progress in footer.
-Added `shepherd-progress` className and some scss.
+Another example, for anyone who wants to add progress indicators to the footer.
+Add `shepherd-progress` className and some scss.

 ```javascript
 when: {